digital-land/digital-land.github.io/content/project/sites-pathfinders/updates/pathfinder-local-planning-authorities-acronyms.md

 ---
-name: "Acronyms used by Local planning authorities"
+title: "Acronyms used by Local planning authorities"
 date: "2021-06-15"
 type: "update"
 ---